1999–2000 Duke Blue Devils men's basketball team

 The 1999–2000 Duke Blue Devils men's basketball team represented Duke University.
 The head coach was Mike Krzyzewski.
 The team played its home games in Cameron Indoor Stadium in Durham, North Carolina, and was a member of the Atlantic Coast Conference.
+Duke had an overall record of 29–5 (15–1 ACC) In the 2000 NCAA Tournament the team was invited as a #1 seed.
+After two wins vs Lamar and Kansas, Duke was knocked out by #4 seed Florida 87–78.